As a reference, my grading scale is (without any one or two star books this time):

 Five Stars (Highly Recommend to Everyone)

-The Best Books Read in the First Half of 2018
+The Best Book I Read in the Second Half of 2018

 The Disordered Mind: What Unusual Brains Tell Us About Ourselves by Dr. Eric Kandel: